HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 Dependencies: `Open-Source-Group`, `Hackathon-Page`, `RFI`, `NOFO-Prototypes`, `Recruit-Hackathon-Workgroups`, `Recruit-Hackathon-Participants`

+Target date: aim to kick off this hackathon by March 2024 at the latest

 Phase 1 of the hackathon: the listing itself.

 Key parts of this milestone: